kenna-edwards55/Project6New/README.md

 # Project 6 Notes App

 Description of the project ...
-* Notes application where users can add, delete, and edit a list of notes.
+* Notes application that allows users to create, edit, and manage notes.

 ## Functionality

 The following **required** functionality is completed:

+* [ ] **List of Notes**: Upon opening the app, the user is presented with a list of existing notes (if they have them.)
+Each note is displayed with its title.
-* [ ] User sees the WelcomeFragment first and can choose the following:
+* [ ] **Creating a New Note**: User can tap the "Add Note" button, which will navigate to the EditNoteFragment.
+Here, the user can add/change the name and description of the note.
-* [ ]     Difficulty: easy, medium, and hard
-* [ ]     Operation: addition, subtraction, multiplication, and division
-* [ ]     Number of Questions: Greater than or equal to 1
+* [ ] **Editing an Existing Note**: User can press the name of the note.
+This will navigate to EditNoteFragment.
-* [ ] User presses "start" button, and app navigates to the QuestionFragment
+* [ ] **Deleting a Note**: User can press the red X button.
+A confirmation dialog will appear and ask whether to delete the note with a Yes/No.
-* [ ] The user answers the number of questions they chose from the operator and difficulty.
-* [ ] When finished with each question, press done.
-* [ ] Once the amount of questions requested has been answered, the app navigates to the CorrectAnswersFragment
-* [ ] The user sees how many questions out of the total they got correct.
+* [ ] **Database** All notes are stored in a local SQLite database and the Room Persistence Library is used for managing database operations.
-* [ ] If desired, they can go back to the beginning of the app and quiz again, by pressing the "Do it again" button
+* [ ] **ViewModel and LiveData** Used to separate the UI-related data and business logic.

 The following **extensions** are implemented:
+* androidx.fragment.app.DialogFragment
 * androidx.fragment.app.Fragment
+* androidx.lifecycle.Observer
+* androidx.lifecycle.ViewModelProvider
 * androidx.navigation.findNavController
+* androidx.lifecycle.LiveData
+* androidx.lifecycle.MutableLiveData
+* androidx.lifecycle.ViewModel
+* androidx.lifecycle.viewModelScope
 * androidx.appcompat.app.AppCompatActivity
+* androidx.room.ColumnInfo
+* androidx.room.Entity
+* androidx.room.PrimaryKey
+* androidx.room.Dao
+* androidx.room.Delete
+* androidx.room.Insert
+* androidx.room.Query
+* androidx.room.Update
+* androidx.room.Database
+* androidx.room.Room
+* androidx.room.RoomDatabase
+* androidx.recyclerview.widget.DiffUtil
+* androidx.recyclerview.widget.ListAdapter
+* androidx.recyclerview.widget.RecyclerView
+* androidx.lifecycle.LiveData
+* androidx.lifecycle.MutableLiveData
+* androidx.lifecycle.ViewModel
+* androidx.lifecycle.viewModelScope
+* kotlinx.coroutines.launch

 ## Video Walkthrough